Valdes-Tresanco-MS/gmx_MMPBSA/README.md

   -deo FILE             CSV-format output of all energy terms for each printed residue in decomposition calculations.
                          File name forced to end in [.csv].
 This file is only written when specified on the command-line.
                          (default: None)
-  -gui                  Open charts application when all calculations finished (default: True)
+  -gui                  Open GUI plotting app when all calculations are finished (default: True)

 Options:
   These options specify explicit calculation type and forcefield to prepare the Amber topologies

   -s                    Perform stability calculation.
-Only the complex parameter are required.
+Only the complex parameters are required.
 If ligand is non-Protein
-                         (small molecule) type will required the ligand mol2 file parameters.
+                         (small molecule) type, then ligand *.mol2 file is required.
 In any other case receptor and ligand parameters will be ignored.
-See description bellow (default: False) -st                   Define if complex, receptor and ligand trajectories is solvated.
+See description bellow (default: False) -st                   Define if complex, receptor and ligand trajectories are solvated.
 We assume that the entry trajectory contains ions and water (default: True)

 Complex: